Montorfano (mountain): Characteristics

+The Toce skirts Lago di Mergozzo on its way to Lago Maggiore.
+Montorfano is the mountain between the Toce and Lago di Mergozzo.

 Montorfano forms a watershed between Verbano, Cusio, and the Ossola.
 It also marks the divide between Val Corcera and the Val Grande.
 Geologically, it is considered to have once belonged to the same system as Mottarone, within the area known as the Mergozzolo.

 Its most distinctive feature is its isolated position—reflected in its name—within a large bend of the Toce River, at the entrance to the alluvial plain that nearly encircles it.
 Only its northeastern slope descends directly into Lake Mergozzo.
 Although surrounded by higher peaks, the summit provides an extensive panorama over the mouth of the Toce and the Borromean Gulf.